ccbrenton/ccbrenton/README.md

 - ⚡ Fun fact: ...
 -->

-Well hey there! 👋
+### Howdy! 👋

-I'm Chris Brenton, and I am an aspiring data analyst coming from the world of Mechanical Engineering.
+I'm Chris Brenton, and I am an aspiring data analyst 📊📈 coming from the world of Mechanical Engineering 🔧🚙.

 As an engineer, data was front and center to my work.
 While being an engineer is often characterized by a talent for product innovation and high level math, it takes a lot more than that to be successful.
 Engineering also requires a deep skillset in working with data (sometimes quite a lot of data) and telling a story that communicates your results in a clear and concise way to your stakeholders.
 While the greatest tool at any engineer’s disposal is Excel (a tool I’m sure most are very familiar with), it quickly became apparent in my engineering journey that there was more to the world of data analytics than generic tables and simple scatter plots.
 I started learning the power of python and how it could be used for not only deeper customization in my analysis, but also in optimizing my workflows.
 I learned about Power BI and Tableau which vastly changed my perception of data viz and its ability to make data not only easier to digest, but more engaging.
 I learned how to properly wrangle large datasets with structured databases and SQL.
 I also learned about machine learning and its use as a powerful predictive tool when flooded with data variables.
 Overtime, I started to notice the growing overlap between what it means to be a good engineer and a good data analyst.